nqminds/Trusted-AI-BOM/packages/docusaurus/docs/working-docs/20-specifications/20-use cases/10-use case introduction.md

 * Hardware developers and vendors.
 TAIBOM should be able to represent information about training and inference hardware and firmware.

-* Software developers, and system and model builders developers and vendors.
+* Software developers, and system and model builders, developers and vendors.
 TAIBOM should include information about the software components of an AI system, its training data and its training environment.

 * Service providers.
 TAIBOM should include information about inference software, inference data and the inference environment.